- What if you had time to write?

 I just heard from another organization (you probably got this email, too) who wanted me to attend a 4-session online course taught by a writer I didn’t know, about short story writing, for $249.

-- The members’ forum and Slack channel for the next eight months, which is kind of priceless.
+- The members’ forum and Slack channel, which is kind of priceless.

-- The ongoing support throughout the year, including 7 more hangouts (for a value of over $3000)
+- The ongoing support throughout the year, including the NaNoWriMo Support group.

 So.
 Close contact with someone you already know (me!) and a group of committed fellow writers to help you stay on your path to becoming a more fulfilled, more productive writer.
 Today, not ‘some day’!